 I rest my case.
-Thoughts of leaving the home I love pass through my mind for a fleeting moment.
-The stare in big brother’s eyes tells me he would like to join as Mr. Two zooms past on his little scooter and crash into the kitchen cupboard!
+Thoughts of leaving the home I love pass through my mind for a fleeting moment as I pulse my self to remain calm.
+The stare in big brother’s eyes tells me he would like to join me on my journey to find a new home as Mr. Two zooms past on his little scooter and crash into the kitchen cupboard!

 Big brother was a blessing when he was this tiny.
 We never had any day such as this with him … or is it that I choose not to remember.

 Dear Lord, help me to understand why I did this to my happy home.

 2 year old walks up to my study: “Hellooooo Mommy!
 JD wants to sit on mommy’s lap.”
 (Cutest smile included.)

 Head on my chest, we cuddle and HITLER falls asleep moments later while we rock.

 I look down at the little waxy face, rosy soft cheeks and golden shiny hair and wonder to myself why these beautiful tiny people can’t hibernate through this challenging and trying period in life.